Registration of Small Society Lotteries

 - it must be a "small lottery"; and

 - the other conditions of a small society lottery specified in Part 4 of the Gambling Act 2005 must be satisfied.

 In order to qualify for this exemption, any non-commercial society promoting a small society lottery in West Lothian must, throughout the period during which the lottery is promoted, be registered with the Board.

 If you are a non-commercial society and wish to promote a small lottery within West Lothian, you can apply to be registered with the Board.

-Guidance issued by the Gambling Commission is also available in relation to fundraising with lotteries or raffles at events.
+Guidance issued by the Gambling Commission is also available in relation to fundraising with lotteries, raffles or gambling at events.

 For the purposes of section 19 of the Gambling Act 2005 a society is non-commercial if it is established and conducted:

 - for the purpose of enabling participation in or giving support to sporting, athletics or a cultural activity; or